docker/docs/content/guides/_index.md

   icon: edit
 ---

-This section contains guides to help you get started and learn how Docker can optimize your development workflows.
+This section contains more advanced guides to help you learn how Docker can optimize your development workflows.

 ## Advancing with Docker